Haniel Langaro

 Haniel Vinícius Inoue Langaro (born 7 March 1995) is a Brazilian professional handball player for Dinamo București and the Brazilian handball team.

 Career

 Until January 2016 Langaro played for his hometown club EC Pinheiros.
 He then moved to Europe to join Spanish club Naturhouse La Rioja, where he played for a season before joining French club Dunkerque HGL.

 In 2020 he joined FC Barcelona.
-Here he has won the EHF Champions League in 2021, 2022 and 2024, as well as the Spanish championship and Spanish cup in every season he was there.
+Here he has won the EHF Champions League in 2021, 2022 and 2024, as well as the Spanish Championship and Spanish Cup in every season he was there.
 He also won the 2022 and 2023 Iberian Supercup.

 In the summer of 2024 he joined Romanian Dinamo București.
+In his first season he won the Domestic treble of the Romanian Championship, Cup and Supercup.

 National team

 With Brazil he won the 2016 Pan American Championship.

 He participated at the 2016 Summer Olympics in Rio de Janeiro and again at the 2020 Olympics.

 In 2025 he was part of the Brazilian team that reached the quarterfinal of the World Championship for the first time, knocking out Sweden, Norway and Spain.
 They lost the quarterfinal to Denmark.